-LAW 501A/B Criminal Law 6 units Nature and sources of criminal law; elements of crimes; analyses of specific crimes; legal defenses; California Penal Code and decisions; procedure.
-Prerequisite(s): Completion of LAW I401- Introduction to Law and LAW I402-Legal Research and Writing, or equivalent.
 LAW R503 Criminal Procedure 2 units Arrest through Appellate Proceeding, including bail, arraignment, preliminary motions, discovery, and trial procedure.
 Recent Supreme Court decisions on right to counsel, freedom from prejudicial publicity, fair trial, and other constitutional guarantees.
 Prerequisite(s): Completion of first-year required coursework.

-LAW E510-1 Disability Law Clinic 1 unit LAW E510-2 Disability Law Clinic 2 units LAW E510-3 Disability Law Clinic 3 units Six law students are invited to work in the Disability Law Clinic, the area's primary resource for information and representation on the law as it pertains to people with disabilities, under the supervision of an attorney.
+LAW E510-1 Disability Law Clinic 1 unit LAW E510-2 Disability Law Clinic 2 units 3 units LAW E510-3 Disability Law Clinic Six law students are invited to work in the Disability Law Clinic, the area's primary resource for information and representation on the law as it pertains to people with disabilities, under the supervision of an attorney.
 Each student will be assigned several cases on which they will participate in all areas of case development from client interviews to court appearances.
 The cases assigned will all be in the area of Administrative Law.
 In addition to their work in the Law Clinic, students will attend a class in Administrative Law as it relates to Disability Practice.
 Class discussion will incorporate issues raised in the text, student experience with the Law Clinic, and current developments in Administrative Law.
 Prerequisite(s): Completion of second-year required coursework and Good Academic Standing.